huaweicloud/terraform-provider-huaweicloud/docs/resources/vpnaas_ike_policy_v2.md

 * `name` - (Optional) The name of the policy.
 Changing this updates the name of the existing policy.

-* `tenant_id` - (Optional) The owner of the policy.
-Required if admin wants to create a service for another policy.
-Changing this creates a new policy.

 * `description` - (Optional) The human-readable description for the policy.
     Changing this updates the description of the existing policy.